Satisfactory Academic Progress

 2. All undergraduate student aid recipients must have a 2.0 cumulative grade point average and graduate students must have a 3.0 cumulative GPA.

 3. In addition to maintaining the overall GPA, a student must be making reasonable academic progress.
-Therefore, a student must have earned at least 75% of all hours attempted during the academic year at West Texas A&M University.
-For financial aid purposes, the academic year refers to fall and spring.
+Therefore, a student must have earned at least 75% of all hours attempted during their studies (this includes hours transferred to WTAMU) at West Texas A&M University.
 A graduate student must be earning 75% of all hours attempted from the beginning of the graduate program.

-4. Any student who fails to complete the financial aid award year (fall and spring) meeting both or either the GPA and completion requirement will be placed on a Warning status for the following semester.
+4. Any student who fails to complete the cumulative GPA and/or completion requirement will be Unsatisfactory.

-5. If at the end of any financial aid Warning semester the student does not have a 2.0 (Graduate - 3.0) cumulative GPA and complete at least 75% of the enrolled hours, the student will be placed on Probation/Suspension and will not receive future financial aid until a 2.0 (Graduate - 3.0) cumulative GPA has been obtained and a 75% or greater completion rate is achieved for the semester.
+5. A student with a status of Unsatisfactory will not receive future financial aid until a 2.0 (Graduate - 3.0) cumulative GPA has been obtained and a 75% or greater cumulative completion rate is achieved.

 6. Students are expected to complete their program of study within 150% of the number of hours required.